UgohDiegoKC/workflow-test/README.md

 #### Resources Created:
 - **Container App Environment** (`cae-test`) with **internal VNet integration** (VNet-only access)
-- **User-assigned Managed Identity** (`identity-<containerAppName>`) for Container App authentication
-- **Container App** (`capp-test-new`) configured to use the image from ACR
+- **Container App** (`capp-test-new`) configured to use the image from ACR with Service Principal authentication
 - **Log Analytics Workspace** for monitoring (created as part of Container App Environment)

+#### Authentication

+The Container App authenticates to Azure Container Registry using the Service Principal from `AZURE_CREDENTIALS`.
+The SPN's client ID and secret are extracted from the GitHub secret and securely passed to the Bicep template.
+The SPN must already have the `AcrPull` role assigned on the ACR at the subscription level.

 #### Deployment Order

-The infrastructure deployment follows a specific order to ensure proper RBAC propagation:
+The infrastructure deployment follows a specific order:

 1. **Container App Environment** - Creates the managed environment
-2. **Managed Identity** - Creates the user-assigned identity
-3. **Role Assignment** - Assigns `AcrPull` role to the identity on ACR (depends on identity)
-4. **Container App** - Creates the Container App using the identity (depends on role assignment)
+2. **Container App** - Creates the Container App using Service Principal credentials for ACR authentication

-This ordering ensures that the role assignment is in place before the Container App attempts to pull images from ACR, preventing deployment failures due to RBAC propagation delays.
+No managed identity creation or role assignment is needed since the existing SPN from `AZURE_CREDENTIALS` is used directly.

 #### Deployment Command

-The infrastructure can be deployed using Azure CLI:
+The infrastructure can be deployed using Azure CLI.
+Note that `spnClientId` and `spnClientSecret` are required parameters (extracted from `AZURE_CREDENTIALS` in the GitHub workflow):

 ```bash
 az deployment sub create \